semgrep/semgrep-docs/docs/semgrep-secrets/rules.md

   - Semgrep Secrets
 ---

-# Semgrep Secrets rule structure and sample and structure
+# Semgrep Secrets rule structure and sample

 This article walks you through writing, publishing, and using Semgrep Secrets rules.
 It also demonstrates what a sample Semgrep Secrets rule looks like, with subsequent sections describing the key-value pairs in the context of a Semgrep Secrets rule.